lmhbali16/Interview/README.md

 Software engineering job can be detrimental to your health.
 As a company, how do you make sure your software engineers maintain healthy life?

 How do you decide what stack you use?

+How did you get into this field/business?

+What is the reason this job is available?

+What would you consider to be exceptional performance in this position during the first 3 to 6 months on the job?

+To whom would I report?

+What are the job responsibilities?

+What happened to the person who had the job you are now looking to fill?

+What is the targeted start date?

+Who am I going to be meeting with during the interviews?

+How did you find me? (if recruiters contact you)